djangocon/2020.djangocon.eu/djangocon_2020/content/conduct/code_of_conduct/code_of_conduct.md

 The team can be reached on [conduct@djangocon.eu](mailto:conduct@djangocon.eu).

-A big thank you to the DjangoCon Europe 2019 CoC team for the awesome CoC (which we adapted with some minor modifications) and the response guidelines (which we have adopted unedited from 2018).
+We would like to thank the DjangoCon Europe 2019 CoC team for the awesome CoC (which we adapted with some minor modifications) and the response guidelines (which we have adopted unedited from 2018).

 <hr/>